apache/openwhisk/docs/actions-nodejs.md

   The CLI automatically infers the type of the action by using the source file extension.
   For `.js` source files, the action runs by using a Node.js runtime.
-You may specify the Node.js runtime to use by explicitly specifying the parameter `--kind nodejs:6` or `--kind nodejs:8`.
+You may specify the Node.js runtime to use by explicitly specifying the parameter `--kind nodejs:10`, `--kind nodejs:8`, or `--kind nodejs:6`

 ## Creating asynchronous actions